 The image shows how hydrogen bonds link together different strands of the polypeptide chain.
 It is important to note that unlike in helices, the residues informing hydrogen bonds between the adjacent strands can be separated from each other by long stretches of the amino acid sequence.

-The same beta-sheet is shown on the figure below, this time in the context of the 3D structure to which it belongs and in a so-called "ribbon" representation (protein colored according to secondary structure - beta-sheets in yellow and helices in magenta).
-The arrows show the direction of the beta-sheet, which is from the N- to the C-terminus.
-When the arrows point in the same direction, we call such a sheet parallel:
+In the following image the same β-sheet is shown, this time in the context of the 3D structure to which it belongs and in a so-called "ribbon" representation (the coloring here is according to secondary structure - β-sheets in yellow and helices in magenta).
+Each β−strand is represented by an arrow, which defines its direction starting from the N- to C-terminus.
+When the strand arrows point in the same direction, we call such β-sheet parallel:

-And when they point in opposite directions, it is anti-parallel.
+When the strand arrows point in opposite directions, the sheet is anti-parallel.
 In the next figure you can see an example of a protein structure with an anti-parallel β-sheet:

-You may have heard the expression "Structure is Function".
-This also includes various structural motifs, which are often closely linked to protein function.
-For this reason, when working with protein 3D structures, it is important to be able to recognize the different types of secondary structure elements and to identify structural motifs.
-In the next section we will look at different ways secondary structure elements are arranged, forming common structural motifs.
+Structural motifs are closely linked to protein fold.
+For this reason, when viewing a protein 3D structures, it is an advantage to be able to recognize the secondary structure elements and to identify structural motifs.
+In the next section we will examine some of the ways by which secondary structure elements connect to each other, forming common structural motifs and folds.